The aim of this guide to black and white fine art photography is to give you the tools to create compelling

-When working in black and white you have to be curious to unveil the hidden part of the world, the one that exists beyond color and beyond objective reality, you need to be bold enough to work with a very fragile material: your emotions and the emotions of the viewer.
+When working in black and white you have to be curious and aim to unveil the hidden side of the world, the side that exists beyond color and beyond objective reality.
+You need to be bold enough to work with a very fragile material: your emotions and the emotions of the viewer.

-Black and white fine art photography is not about rules and stiff techniques, it is not about gear or perfect conditions.
+Black and white fine art photography is not about rigid rules and stiff techniques, it is not about gear or perfect conditions.
 Black and white fine art photography is about provoking emotion, about making the viewer’s soul vibrate at the view of the masterfully handled gray tones in your image, it is about recreating the world by using symbols and these symbols are the 256 shades of gray in your black and white photographs.

-By reducing a color image that has millions of hues of color into a black and white image with only 256 shades of gray, you aim to reduce the world to its essence, to its primordial force, to what overpowers everything and makes the world go around: EMOTION, as the material manifestation of LOVE.
+By reducing a color image that has millions of hues of color to a black and white image with only 256 shades of gray, you aim to reduce the world to its essence, to its primordial force.
+That force overpowers everything and makes the world go around.
+That force is EMOTION, as the material manifestation of LOVE.

 “Let there be light…”

 I’m sure everyone knows this quote from the Bible.
 For me, this quote says it in the clearest way, regardless of what each one of us believes spiritually, how important light is.

 First, there was light, and then anything else.

 First, there was light, and then photography.

-What we essentially do in black and white photography is to work with light and shadow and my Photography Drawing processing method (PhtD) is based on how to use light and shadow to render a scene, how to “draw a photograph” in order to create the image we envisioned and induce emotion in the viewer.
+What we essentially do in black and white photography is to work with light and shadow.
+My Photography Drawing processing method (PhtD) is based on how to use light and shadow to render a scene, how to “draw a photograph” in order to create the image we envisioned and induce emotion in the viewer.
+If you are not familiar with this method, you can find more details in my book From Basics to Fine Art ad on my website.

-Keep in mind that the first thing we are interested in black and white photography is light.
-Not color, contrast or anything else.
+Keep in mind that the first thing we are interested in, in black and white photography, is light.
+Not color, contrast or anything else. l